anonyaro/ContextokenizeX/README.md

 **Was built using .qml  instead of QWidgets since qml provides modern rendering methology and more flexible when working with UI's**

-**QApp was used instead of QGui window due to file dialog not being properly supported in QGuiWindow and also to make OS independent GUI with custom server panel**
+**QApp was used instead of QGui window due to file dialog not being properly supported in QGuiWindow**

+**Also to make OS independent GUI with custom server panel**

 **The 'UI' part was fully written in .qml with Connectons to handle various types of signals such as file reading/update section etc**